stastnypremysl/lsql-csv/README.md

     cabal install

-It will also install the dependencies for you.
+It will also install the Haskell package dependencies for you.

 The package is also published at https://hackage.haskell.org/package/lsql-csv in the Hackage public repository.
 You can therefore also install it directly without the repository cloned with: